-Figure 2: Proposed Development Site Layout (extract from Drawing '2522-027 reproduced as Figure 4.1 in ES Volume II')
+Figure 2: Proposed Development Layout (extract from Figure 4.1 in PEI Report Volume II)

-2.0 POLICY REQUIREMENTS
+2.0 POLICY AND STAKEHOLDER REQUIREMENTS

-National Planning Policy Framework
+National Planning Policy Framework (2019)

-2.1 The National Planning Policy Framework (NPPF) (Ministry of Housing, Communities and Local Government, 2018) and Planning Policy Guidance: Flood risk and coastal change (PPG) (Ministry of Housing, Communities and Local Government, 2014) requires that the new development should not increase flood risk both on the site and to the area surrounding it.
+2.1 The National Planning Policy Framework (NPPF) (Ministry of Housing, Communities and Local Government, 2019) and Planning Policy Guidance: Flood risk and coastal change (PPG) (Ministry of Housing, Communities and Local Government, 2019) requires that the new development should not increase flood risk both on the Site and to the area surrounding it.
 Surface water runoff should therefore not exceed the rates and volumes already generated by the existing Site and betterment should be provided where possible.